UMAprotocol/docs/docs/getting-started/scalingsolutions.md

 title: Scaling UMA
 sidebar_label: Scaling Solutions
 ---
-This section explains the how UMA is scaling to the Polygon network.
-Polygon is the first scaling solution enabled with more to follow soon.
+This section explains how UMA is scaling to the Polygon network.
+Polygon is the first supported scaling solution with more to soon follow.

 ## How scaling UMA works on Polygon